-Our project aims to reforest and rejuvenate degraded areas within and around the villages situated on the fringes of Simlipal Tiger Reserve, Odisha through the plantation of 50,000 to 1 lakh saplings and empowering tribal communities, particularly women, through vocational training and skill development to strengthen the local economy through sustainable agricultural practices and income diversification.
+Our project aims to reforest and rejuvenate degraded areas within and around the villages situated on the fringes of Simlipal Tiger Reserve, Odisha through the plantation of tree saplings while creating forest corridors for rare black tigers and empowering tribal communities, particularly women, through vocational training and skill development to strengthen the local economy through sustainable agricultural practices and income diversification.

 Location: State Odisha; fringes of Similipal Tiger Reserve in the community land of villages of Mayurbhanj district

 Revitalizing the Simlipal Tiger Reserve Ecosystem: The Simlipal Tiger Reserve, home to the world’s only habitat with melanistic tigers, has faced severe challenges due to prolonged dry periods and wildfires in recent years.
 These events have led to forest loss, endangering wildlife populations and plant species.
 Our project address these issues by restoring forest cover in settlements on the reserve’s periphery and aiding in landscape recovery from wildfires.
 We have planted 1 lakh saplings under our reforestation initiative which aims to secure and enhance wildlife habitats while reducing crop degradation and human-wildlife conflict, thereby supporting the sensitive local agriculture-based economy.

 Fostering Employment Opportunities and Skill Development: The project creates direct employment opportunities, particularly for tribal communities, throughout the plantation process.
 This includes raising saplings, transporting them to the plantation site, site clearance, pit-digging, plantation, and field watering.
 The daily-wage employment benefits the communities, especially women, and helps foster sustainable livelihoods.